An exercise in elvish empathy.

 Class of 1968 is a concept album designed to capture the young people's experience of the late 60's and early 70's, taking you on a magical musical tour of Rock & Roll at the time.
 The album's loose story follows a wild trip through chaotic college parties, civil rights protests, the psychedelic movement, and even there and back again from the war in Vietnam.
 And the album cover itself presents th

 Their first double A-sided single, "Penny/Picturebook," features an alternate version of their song "Penny."
-Contrasting the lush wall of sound orchestration of the album cut with a stripped back, raw, rock rendition.
+Contrasting the polished, wall of sound orchestration of the album cut with a stripped back, rough rendition.
 Then, the flip side paints a calm and reflective portrait ending with the paraphrased quote:

 "Everything's going to be ok when its over, and if it's not ok, then its not over."